 - Recent articles about your company and industry

-Update your status — continuously.
 People naturally want to know what you’re up to.
-Get in the habit of regularly updating your status, at least once or twice a week), with news that reinforces the appeal of your personal brand.
-Talk about presentations you’ve given, compelling sales books you’ve read, industry events you’ve attended, etc.
+Get in the habit of regularly updating your status, at least once or twice a week, with news that reinforces the appeal of your personal brand.
+Talk about topics like presentations you’ve given, compelling sales books you’ve read, or industry events you’ve attended.

 As long as your updates relate to your skills and career — as opposed to a blatant sales pitch (avoid at all costs!) — connections will respond favorably to these notifications.